OpenST/JLP/README.md

    * `tokenRules` contract address in your config file.
    * `recoveryOwnerAddress` recoveryOwner address in your config file.
    * `recoveryControllerAddress` recoveryController address in your config file.
-   *  `recoveryBlockDelay` recovery block delay in your config file
+   * `recoveryBlockDelay` recovery block delay in your config file.

    ```bash
   # Help: